 Through its various activities, FFTC has accumulated a huge body of knowledge and information on agriculture made possible through the works of hundreds of people from member countries and partner institutions.
 Disseminated through publications, training courses and demonstration projects, and through its website and database, these knowledge and information have given countless resource-poor farmers and extension specialists in the region new opportunities and new solutions to their problems.

-Now, after more than five decades, the Center is faced with more daunting challenges, as well as vast opportunities, arising from the promise of globalization contrasting with the disquieting reality of the stubbornly high numbers of hungry and poor people in the region.
+The Center now is faced with more daunting challenges, as well as vast opportunities, arising from the promise of globalization contrasting with the disquieting reality of the stubbornly high numbers of hungry and poor people in the region.
 Through the provision of timely information on practical agricultural technology, we envision not only well-informed farmers who are able to make practical decisions regarding their farm operations, we also envision a better quality of life for farmers in the region.
 Farmers who are able to raise their incomes, increase their productivity, become more competitive and environmentally conscious and are able to sustain their farming operations.